xaviergonz/T4Immutable/README.md

 Please note that default values, like in a constructor, should not have gaps.
 This is, if you have int x, int y then you should have a default value for y or for x and y.
 If you want a default value for x then move it to the end.

 ## Does it work with generic classes?
 Custom methods?
+Nested classes?
 It sure does!

 ## How do I rebuild the auto-generated files once I make a change in my code?